antoniomarco/seedVicious/README.md

 # seedVicious
-Versatile prediction and analysis of mciroRNA target sites
+Versatile prediction and analysis of microRNA target sites